*** Preface - I like to name the guitars I own and use. The following is a post

 Eurydice [yoo-rid-uh-see], a forest nymph from Greek Mythology; She was the wife of Orpheus, the fabled musician and poet.
 What a fitting name for such an exotic guitar, right?
-Exotic in concept, that is.
-The guitar itself is just a Taylor® GS Mini™ set-up for an “out-of-the-box” high string tuning.
-I want to use the word “just” respectfully though because it is a Taylor®, which, in reality, is hardly “just” a guitar.
+Exotic in the concept, that is.
+The guitar itself is just a Taylor® GS Mini™ set-up for an 'out-of-the-box' high string tuning.
+I want to use the word 'just' respectfully, though, because it is a Taylor®.
 The GS Mini™ is the one with a Spruce top and Sapele back and sides.
 I removed the pick-guard because I'm not in to the stock tortoise shell (Tortoloid) look.
-I’ve named my tuning concept and future planned, from the ground up, guitar build/design as, Guitar d’Amore™ (guitar of love).
+I’ve named my tuning concept and future planned from the ground up guitar build/design as, Guitar d’Amore™ (guitar of love).